 The Israelis now turn their attention to PLO and Syrian forces inside West Beirut, laying siege to the city for 70 days.
 With the assistance of their Phalangist allies, the Israelis hope to drive the PLO out of West Beirut and reunite the capital.

-West Beirut is subjected to periodic Israeli bombardment from the air, sea, and land.
+West Beirut is subjected to periodic Israeli bombardment from the air, sea and land.
 Eventually PLO leader Yasir Arafat agrees to evacuate his fighters from the city.

 However, the Israelis are not convinced that all PLO guerrillas have left the city.
 They estimate that about 2,000 remain in Palestinian refugee camps in West Beirut, along with a large cache of arms.

-The Israeli invasion and subsequent siege of Beirut has left about 17,825 Lebanese dead and 30,000 wounded.
+The Israeli invasion of Lebanon and subsequent siege of Beirut has left about 17,825 Lebanese dead and 30,000 wounded.
 Hundreds of Syrian soldiers have been killed and over 1,000 wounded.
 About 1,000 Palestinian guerrillas have perished and 7,000 have been captured.
 The Israeli Defence Forces (IDF) have sustained 344 dead and over 2,000 wounded.

 Three weeks later, on Tuesday, 14 September, Gemayel dies along with 26 others when a bomb levels the Phalange Party offices in Ashrafieh in East Beirut.
 Initially it is thought that a Palestinian had planted the bomb.
 Eventually a Lebanese Christian Maronite and alleged Syrian agent is identified as the assassin.
 Hobeika is later accused by his former security chief, Robert Hatem, of conspiring in Gemayel's assassination in order to serve Syrian interests.